boostorg/date_time/README.md

 ### Directories

-Note that the built library is only for backward compatibility.  date_time is now header only.
+Note that the built library is only for build backward compatibility and contains no symbols.  date_time is now header only.

 | Name      | Purpose                        |
 | --------- | ------------------------------ |